votth/code_journey/Cpluslus/note_cpp.md

 - Ptr:
 	- must use dereferencing *
 	- can point to other memory addresses
-	- can be declared un-initialized (contain gabages)
+	- can be declared un-initialized (contain garbages)

 ## Refs and const
 - Avoid modifying the refs: `const int &ref{original};`